BradenEverson/bf-jit/README.md

 # bf-jit 🧠💥
-## Implementations for a BrainF Interpreter, Assembler, Compiler and JIT Compiler
+## Implementations for a BrainF Interpreter, Assembler, Compiler and Just In Time Compiler

 ## Current Features:
 - [x] Interpreter